samjoshuacs/samjoshuacs/README.md

 ✨ Professional Stress Enjoyer ✨
 (Yes, I thrive on deadlines and caffeine... lots of caffeine.)

-When I’m not wrestling with code or crafting killer SEO strategies, you’ll find me:
+When I’m not wrestling with code, you’ll find me:
 🎬 Editing videos like a cinematic wizard
 🏃‍♂️ Running to clear my mind (or at least trying to outrun my to-do list)
-📝 Writing stories that may never see the light of day (but hey, it’s therapeutic)
+📝 Writing stories that may never see the light of day
 📚 Getting lost in books and pretending it's “research”
 🎮 Dominating virtual worlds (or getting absolutely wrecked... no in-between)